thiagola92/a-discord-webhook/README.md

-# Another Discord Webhook
+# A Discord Webhook
-Just another discord webhook package.
+Just a discord webhook package.